Orange Revolution: U.S. involvement in the revolution

-In February 2004, an editorial "A Chestnut Revolution" appeared in The Wall Street Journal, the author of which wrote that "Ukraine offers the best chance to build on the Georgian success in popular democracy — as long as the West and the democratic opposition play their cards right".
-The note also says that the United States has already spent $2 billion to support a "free and independent" Ukraine and it would be better if this money went to support Kuchma's democratic rivals, whose actions are inspired by Georgia and Serbia.
+In February 2004, an editorial, "A Chestnut Revolution," appeared in The Wall Street Journal, the author of which wrote that "Ukraine offers the best chance to build on the Georgian success in popular democracy—as long as the West and the democratic opposition play their cards right."
+The note also says that the United States has already spent $2 billion to support a "free and independent" Ukraine, and it would be better if this money went to support Kuchma's democratic rivals, whose actions are inspired by Georgia and Serbia.

-Adrian Karatnycky, a senior researcher at Freedom House, who was born in New York into a family of Ukrainian immigrants, has repeatedly traveled to Ukraine to meet with representatives of public groups, figures of the country's political elite, as well as people from Viktor Yushchenko's team.
+Adrian Karatnycky, a senior researcher at Freedom House, who was born in New York into a family of Ukrainian immigrants, has repeatedly traveled to Ukraine to meet with representatives of public groups and figures of the country's political elite, as well as people from Viktor Yushchenko's team.
 When opposition candidate Yushchenko visited New York, Karatnycky acted as a connector, organizing meetings with American associations, such as the Conference of Presidents of Major American Jewish Organizations.
 A year before the elections, Karatnycky, together with NDI and Freedom House, gathered 1,023 observers from Central and Eastern Europe, who organized the European Network of Election Monitoring Organizations.
 Karatnycky himself took a direct part as an observer during the second round of the presidential elections and witnessed violations.